 If on a Disney vacation during Easter break, remember before shopping how you’ll get gifts to & from your destination.
 Choose items you were going to pack the kids for Disney anyway.
 Consider some of these park-worthy gifts for kids to hunt:

-- Mad Libs are one of our park favorites to use when standing in line!
+Mad Libs – Mad Libs are one of our park favorites to use when standing in line!
 There are so many varieties including Frozen, Star Wars and The Incredibles Mad Libs.

-- Disney sunglasses and case
+Sunglasses – Prevent squinting with these adorable Disney sunglasses and case.

-For tons more ideas, including thoughts for toddlers and teenagers, check out the additional tips on Disney Easter Basket Ideas for all budgets.
+READ MORE – For tons more ideas, including thoughts for toddlers and teenagers, check out the additional tips on Disney Easter Basket Ideas for all budgets.

 What to Put Inside Disney Themed Easter Eggs